l0rdFalco/git-prac-1/prac_1.md

 1. go to the branch you want changes to e.g main
 2. run `git merge branch_name` to merge changes from the given branch name to the currently connected branch

 #### merge conflics
 these conflicts arise when 2 files having the same content are merged

 They can also occur when merging branches or when merging forked histories

+you can either use the inbuilt merge confict resolver in VS code or manually edit the files by removing unwanted lines

 ## rebasing
  redo this section later

+## stashing

 ## bonus commands